 The determination may make recommendations to an individual or group to help prevent more deaths happening in the same way.

 If the individual or group took part in the FAI, they must provide written details of how they will implement the recommendations.
 If they decide not to follow the recommendations, they must explain why.

 Challenging an FAI determination

 In certain cases, bereaved people have challenged FAI determinations through a process called judicial review.
-If you want to find out if this might be possible, you will need to consult a solicitor specialising in judicial reviews.
+If you want to find out if this is possible, consult a solicitor who specialises in judicial reviews.